-Contrary to the opinion of the Federal Ministry of the Interior, the NPM believes that Was restraint necessary? the man was never a danger to himself or others due to his poor physical condition.
+Contrary to the opinion of the Federal Ministry of the Interior, the NPM believes that the man was never a danger to himself or others due to his poor physical condition.
 Therefore, the restraining straps should have been removed from the affected person during the trip to Poland.